 So if you ever drop it on the floor, or a dirty surface, it’ll immediately grab it.
 If you use the microfiber on your car, then you’ll easily cause hundreds of clear coat scratches.

-If ever I drop microfiber towels, I either throw them out, or demote them to cleaning the interior of my car, or the tires.
+If ever I drop microfiber towels, I either throw them out, or demote them to cleaning the interior of my car, or the tires (after it has been washed).
 This way, I don’t risk scratching the paint.

 Of course, if you thoroughly wash it, the risks are lower, but I’d rather not take the chance on my pride and joy!

 Most microfiber towels come with a little white label or tag made of cotton or polyester, which may seem harmless, but can actually scratch your paintwork.